Borghese Gallery Entrance Tickets

 - Witness exquisite Bernini sculptures that are made from a lovely, pale-white marble, as well as beautiful paintings by Raphael and Caravaggio.

-A world renowned art gallery and a hot-spot for tourism in Rome, the Borghese Gallery is situated in what used to be the Villa Borghese Pinciana.
+This world-renowned art gallery is a hot-spot for tourism in Rome.
+The Borghese Gallery is situated in what used to be the Villa Borghese Pinciana.
 The building of the gallery was clubbed with the gardens around it at first.
 The gardens, however, have become a separate attraction for tourists by itself.